Morella Muñoz: Career

 In 1948, the adolescent Muñoz' talents led to her performing, under the pseudonym Morella Kenton, on Radiodifusora Venezuela.
 Her popularity soon led to her performing on television, with Víctor Saume on his variety program.

 Muñoz began her formal vocal studies in 1953, at the School of Music Jose Angel Lamas.
 Her instructors included Inocente Carreño, Vicente Emilio Sojo and Juan Bautista Plaza.

 In 1961, Muñoz made her debut at the Palazzo Forte in Verona, at the Academy of Musical Culture.
 That same year she was awarded the Prague Spring Prize.

 In 1962, composer Rafael Suárez and Domingo Mendoza worked together to form the singing group Quinteto Contrapunto (Counterpoint Quintet).
 Muñoz joined fellow mezzo-soprano Aida Navarro, tenor Jesús Sevillano, Suárez singing baritone (in addition to composer, director) and Mendoza providing the bass voice.
 Performing traditional Venezuelan folk songs, Contrapunto achieved national and international fame, performing together until 1971, when Suárez unexpectedly died at age 41.

 Muñoz continued to perform, and would later serve as advisor to the Venezuelan Minister of State for Culture, from 1989 to 1992.

 Personal life

 Muñoz married Pedro Álvarez in 1961.
-She died in 1995, at age 59, just two weeks before her 60th birthday.
+She died in 1995, at age 59.

 In 2007 Morella Muñoz' musical work was declared cultural heritage of the Libertador Municipality of Caracas.

+Tuvo dos hijos, Gunilla Alvarez Muñoz y Diego Alvarez Muñoz.
+La primera dedicada a la producción de eventos musicales y promotra cultural y el segundo hijo un destacado intérprete del cajón gitano.